YuilTripathee/CPE101-Learning-Journal/weekly-diary/week-4-3d-cad-drawing.md

 ## Impact (the 'so what?') 🚀

-How the session turned out to be of value if it did?

-> * Just wondering about the syllabus.
-> * Relatable to the work we do currently.
+We were going to use 3D printed parts for the iBit robot extension (gambler robot project).
+Therefore, we need a 3D design tool to design such parts.
+Using TinkerCAD would let us rapidly create and test different design that are suitable for the build of the robot.

+This activity also directly correlates with the professional roles where harware extension is also involved in the project.
+Some kind of mechanical parts are attached to computational system mostly in Internet of Things application.

 ## Reflections (the 'now what?') 🤔

-> * Potential applications of the works and the lessons carried out during the course.
-> * Any suggestions to yourself, the organization, and other stakeholders?
+Certainly, constructive solid geometry is not a right fit solution when it comes to making the best designs.
+Moreover, TinkerCAD is not as powerful than its alternatives, which makes it a poor choice for building 3D models.

-> For a good quality of work, I would least recommend TinkerCAD and rather opt for solutions like Fusion 360, DS Solidworks.
+For a good quality of work, I would least recommend TinkerCAD and rather opt for solutions like Fusion 360, DS Solidworks.
+Nevertheless, I would consider using TinkerCAD for rapid prototyping use cases thanks to the speed and level of comfort the tool provides

 ## Further reading 📄